AlignmentResearch/go_attack/README.md

 2. The Python training portion of KataGo runs in the container defined at [compose/python/Dockerfile](compose/python/Dockerfile).

 The Dockerfiles contain instructions for how to build them individually.
 This is useful if you want to test just one of the docker containers.

+## VSCode

+A good option for development is to use the [VS Code Dev Containers](https://code.visualstudio.com/docs/remote/containers) extension with the [Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension to connect to a container running on a CHAI server.
+This allows you to edit and rebuild `katago` easily, without rebuilding the image or editing in the command line.

+1. Click on the `><` button in the bottom left of the screen.
+2. Choose `Connect to Host...`
+3. Connect to `vae.ist.berkeley.edu` or another host.
+4. When the new window opens click `><` again and choose `Open Folder in Container...`
+5. Open `go_attack`

+Adjust the config in `.devcontainer/` to mount to a specific directory.

+With this setup you can build KataGo-Custom by opening the command palette (Ctrl+Shift+P) and running `CMake: Build`.
+You can also use the task and launch configurations in `.vscode/` to run the debugger or launch `evaluate_loop.sh` (command palette -> `Tasks: Run Task`).

 ## Docker compose